simpar1471/matchedcc/README.md

 ### ‘Immediate’ input

-Last but not least, if you have cell counts from a 2x2 table, you can provide individual cell counts to `mcci()`:
+Last but not least, if you have individual cell counts from a 2x2 table, you can provide them to `mcci()`:

 ``` r
 mcci(a = 8, b = 8, c = 3, d = 8)